 Entrepreneur-in-Residence; Chief Executive Officer, HotSpot Therapeutics

 Jonathan is Co-Founder and CEO of HotSpot Therapeutics.
 Prior to HotSpot, Jonathan served as Chief Business Officer at Nimbus Therapeutics where he helped to establish the company's drug discovery platform and progressed multiple programs through a series of transactions and collaborations.
 This culminated in transactions with Gilead, Shire, and Monsanto.
 Previously, Jonathan was Vice President, Business Development at Concert Pharmaceuticals where he was instrumental in securing a $1B multi-product transaction with GSK.
 Jonathan trained as a chemist with Jack Baldwin at Oxford University, KC Nicolaou at The Scripps Research Institute, and Paul Nurse at Cancer Research UK.

 Atlas Advisor; Former Chief Executive Officer, Nimbus Therapeutics

-Don is CEO of Nimbus Therapeutics.
+Don was formerly CEO of Nimbus Therapeutics.
 He previously spent 25 years at Merck where he held various strategic, leadership and operational roles in diverse therapeutic areas.
 Don began his pharma-therapeutics career in 1988 as a bench scientist at the Merck-Frosst Centre for Therapeutic Research in Montreal and advanced through various positions of increasing responsibility, most recently as Worldwide Discovery Head for Bone, Respiratory, Immunology and Endocrine disorders.
 Don has co-authored over 150 scientific publications and is internationally-recognized for his contributions to the field of apoptotic cell death.
 He received his Ph.D. in Biochemistry from the University of Western Ontario, and trained as a Medical Research Council post-doctoral fellow at the University of Munich in Germany.